 Schedule transitional time

 Team members should find ways to unwind after work that doesn’t involve their computers.
 Since turning off from work is the number one complaint about working from home, it’ll be beneficial to schedule in some transitional time at the end of the day.
-You also check out some tips from others experiencing the same thing.

 But this transitional time isn’t one-sided.
 PMs and those doing the work scheduling need to be mindful of when a person finishes their work and make sure not to interfere with that personal time.